appitr/awesome-react-native-boilerplates/README.md

 react-native [run-android / run-ios]

 ```
-More about setting up a react-native-cli and running on a device:<br>https://facebook.github.io/react-native/docs/getting-started  <br>[navigate to React Native CLI Quickstart]
+More about setting up a react-native-cli and running on a device:<br>https://facebook.github.io/react-native/docs/getting-started  [navigate to React Native CLI Quickstart]

 ### List of all Boilerplates